hjwylde/gradle-whiley-plugin/README.md

     }

     dependencies {
-        compile 'whiley:wyrt:0.3.22'
+        compile 'whiley:whiley-all:0.3.22'

-        runtime 'whiley:wyjc:0.3.22'
     }

 *NOTE:*
 Currently the WDK files aren't in a central maven repository, so I have included them in my personal one.

 ## Source set properties